frconor-ebook/meditations/_posts/2025-04-15-palm-sunday.md

 In this triumphal entry, we have a king, we have a donkey, but we also have humility.
 We have a king who\'s as meek as a lamb---a lamb that is being led to the slaughter.

 At the beginning of Holy Week we look forward to what\'s coming.
 The Easter Triduum of the Passion and Resurrection of Christ is the peak of the liturgical year.
-The Solemnity of Easter has the same kind of importance in the liturgical year that Sunday has in the week, in the normal week.
+The Solemnity of Easter has the same kind of importance in the liturgical year that Sunday has in the normal week.

 One thing in our families could be to think about how I can get across the message of Easter to my children.
 We make a lot of fuss about Christmas.
-There\'s a lot of material things through which the message of Christmas flows---cribs and trees and carols and lights, etc. etc.
+There\'s a lot of material things through which the message of Christmas flows---cribs and trees and carols and lights, et cetera, et cetera.

 Easter doesn\'t have so many things.
 In some ways, it\'s more spiritual.
 But look for material things that you can do, or try and expose your children to the ceremonies of Holy Week, even briefly, so that Holy Week is marked in a special way or that your children get a certain sense of what Good Friday is and what Holy Thursday is, and ultimately, what Easter Sunday is.

 The Easter Triduum is going to begin with the Evening Mass of the Lord\'s Supper on Holy Thursday.
 It includes Good Friday and reaches its high point in the Easter Vigil.
 There are many rich liturgical details in those ceremonies.
-Often we go to the great spiritual messages through physical signs and symbols (cf. *Catechism of the Catholic Church*, Point 1146).
+Often we go to the great spiritual messages through physical signs and symbols (*cf*. *Catechism of the Catholic Church*, Point 1146).

-On Good Friday evening we\'re going to find the tabernacle is empty.
+On Good Friday evening, we\'re going to find the tabernacle is empty.
 It\'s a good thing to point out to your children the emptiness of the tabernacle.
 It signifies the dead Christ; He\'s in the tomb.
 These material gestures speak to us about the deeper messages.

 During Holy Saturday, the Church is keeping watch before the mother of all Vigils, when we commemorate Christ\'s Resurrection and celebrate it in the sacraments.